paulodowd/EMATM0054_22-23/README.md

 ## Suggested Timeline

 As a 20 Credit unit of study, you are expected to **invest 16 hours per week** to use the Core Labsheets to complete Assessment 1 Line Following Challenge.
-You could structure your time into two 8 hour days per week, or four 4 hour sessions of work.  **In general, it is recommended you focus for long blocks of time when learning to program a robot** - a few minutes here and there will not work.
+For example, you could structure your time into two 8 hour days per week, or four 4 hour sessions of work.  **In general, it is recommended you focus for long blocks of time when learning to program a robot** - a few minutes here and there will not work.
+If you only work in the 2 hour laboratory sessions, it is likely you will fail Assessment 1.
+Use the laboratory sessions to discuss with the teaching staff problems and challenges that you have discovered during the week.

 << timeline / difficulty image >>